MIT-SPARK/Kimera-VIO/README.md

 We provide a ROS wrapper of SparkVIO that you can find at: https://github.mit.edu/SPARK/spark_vio_ros.

+This library can be cloned into a catkin workspace and built alongside the ROS wrapper.

 # 3. Parameters
 SparkVIO accepts two sources of parameters:
 - YAML files: contains parameters for Backend and Frontend.